yuliang419/TransitInject/README.md

 ### Downloading light curves from K2
 Download csv file of campaign targets from https://keplerscience.arc.nasa.gov/k2-approved-programs.html

 Run getfiles.py after editing the script to contain the desired proposal numbers.
-Currently the file is configured to download all M dwarfs from campaigns 1-3.
+Currently the file is configured to download all of Andrew Vanderburg's M dwarf light curves (K2 systematics removed) from campaigns 1-3.

 ### Injecting transits into downloaded K2 light curves
 Create list of targets to be injected with transits.